ParijatDas1991/Ivector--Smart-Vacuum-Cleaner/README.md

 The entire packet of the project including the presentations and the word document has been included here for your reference.
 I have also created several goocle forms and google spread sheet according to the software maintenance of this project.
 We have also made a prototype version of the software that will be used by the smart vacuum cleaner.
-The screenshot and the link of those will be mentioned below.
+Please find the read me document for the screenshot and the link of those will be mentioned below.

 Ivector maintenance Request form - link of google form: